cesare-spinoso/cesare-spinoso.github.io/docs/teaching/theoretical_cs/math/math.md

 <h4>Definitions and properties</h4>

 Sets will be everywhere in this course.
-I introduce the basic notions related to sets such as their definition (what is a set?) as well as some of their properties.
+I introduce basic notions related to sets such as their definition as well as some of their properties.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/oh5NS3yuQN4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>